yuchenglim/Community-Scientists/README.md

 # Community-Scientists!?
 Elo!
 I should have introduced myself earlier.
 Thanks to Marcus, Ryan and Tyler who gave me the encouragement to write this.

 A little about me:~
- I am not smart.
+I'm nothing.
 I just spent too much time reading books.
 You can do it too!
 I have faced many ugly problems in life.

 *Do you really need motivation to study?*